-If you are struggling with the pain of addiction, know that you’re not alone.
-Wherever you are in your recovery journey, Magnolia Medical Group can help by providing safe, nonjudgmental outpatient medication assisted treatment for addiction in a facility that is staffed with professionals whose medical expertise can help get your life back on track.
-We can help you recover from several drug abuse and dependence types, including addiction to prescription and nonprescription opioids.
+Wherever you are in your recovery journey, Magnolia Medical Group in Denver, CO can help by providing safe, nonjudgmental outpatient medication assisted treatment for addiction.
+Our facility is staffed with professionals whose medical expertise can help you get your life back on track.
+We can help you recover from several different types of drug abuse and dependence, including addiction to prescription and nonprescription opioids.

 What is a Medication-Assisted Treatment Center?

 CALL 24/7 FOR HELP NOW

 In several cases, choosing medically assisted drug fixation treatment may work more efficiently when it comes to helping a patient retain a drug-free lifestyle.
 In cases of severe dependence on narcotics, using a low-dose opioid in the context of intensive outpatient rehab to help the patient decrease withdrawal symptoms can be much safer for the patient.
 Though it may sound counterintuitive to give opioid users even more narcotics, this approach taken in outpatient rehab can likely save lives, take the edge off withdrawal, and facilitate a smoother recovery.

 Patients who are addicted to opioids — whether these drugs are legally filled prescriptions such as oxycodone or morphine or illegally acquired “street drugs” like heroin — may be unable to manage withdrawal symptoms alone without taking more of their opioids, reinforcing the addiction.
 If the patient is dealing with opioid substance abuse, stopping the narcotic abruptly may trigger a cascade of severe, and at times life-threatening, withdrawal symptoms that can include the following:

 - Mood swings, anxiety, or